What Happened to Santiago?: The Legacy of Puerto Rico’s Lone Oscar Nomination

 Despite its anomalous place in Oscars history, What Happened to Santiago’s recognition at the 62nd Academy Awards seems not to have translated into much discussion of the film’s merits in the decades since, with the few retrospectives on the movie focusing mainly on its nomination.
 As such, it would probably come as a surprise to many that it’s actually quite an oddball of a film—one whose Oscar-bait premise takes an audacious turn in the third act, with a plot twist that comes out of left field, resulting in something entirely bizarre.

-What Happened to Santiago centers on Santiago Rodrígiez (Tommy Muñiz), a 65-year-old curmudgeon who has just retired from the accounting job he has been working for 40 years.
+What Happened to Santiago centers on Santiago Rodríguez (Tommy Muñiz), a 65-year-old widower who has just retired from the accounting firm he spent the last 40 years working at.
 He has a 35-year-old daughter, Nereida (Johanna Rosaly), with whom he doesn’t see eye-to-eye, and a son, Eddie (René Monclova), who is going through a religious phase after completing a drug rehabilitation program.
 Eddie is an artist and the career-focused Nereida is in the process of divorcing her husband, which Santiago insists is taking a toll on their young son.
 Clearly, there’s a generational conflict going on here: Nereida is a modern, idealistic woman whereas her father seems disillusioned by the present, seemingly stuck in place as the world around him continues to change.

 “Sorry to be a little late,” Santiago tells his wife’s gravestone during a visit to the cemetery.
 “It’s the traffic, the city—the usual, which gets worse every day.
 You don’t know how tired I feel.”